When? July 8-9 2017

 Inaugurated in Toulouse and a regular fixture of the Parisian summer schedule since 2011, Les Siestes Electroniques – ‘Electronic naps’ – is far from the torpid affair that its name suggests.
 The concept is simple, yet strikingly fresh: upcoming DJ talent eschews the big summer hits in favour of sets that draw on the audio archives of the Musée du Quai Branly – in whose leafy gardens the festival is set.
 The result is an innovative programme of world music-inspired electro, carefully curated to shake your mind as well as move your feet.
 Oh yeah, and it's all free.
 One of the lesser-known gems of the festival scene.

-The 2016 edition will take place on Sunday June 26 and three Sundays in July (3rd, 10th and 17th).
 For more information, including a full lineup, check out the official website.

 It might not quite have the international clout of London or Berlin, but Paris is no musical slouch: from the legendary jazz clubs to the thriving independent and underground music scenes, plus some seriously sharp record stores, there’s everything here for the connoisseur...